Published June 2017

 Ethylene dichloride is made principally by the direct chlorination or oxychlorination of ethylene.
 Most EDC plants are integrated with VCM plants.
 The VCM process generates considerable quantities of hydrogen chloride (HCl), which is then recycled in the oxychlorination unit to generate more EDC; the cycle continues, allowing the complete conversion of input chlorine.
 VCM is then purified and sent to storage.

-Occidental Chemical (Oxy), Formosa Group, and Dow are the top EDC producers in the world, together accounting for nearly one-fourth of the total global capacity in 2015.
+Occidental Chemical (Oxy), Formosa Group, Westlake, Shin-Etsu, and INOVYN are the top five EDC producers in the world, together accounting for more than one-third of the total global capacity in 2016.